wptrainingteam/using-the-advanced-custom-fields-plugin/README.md

 ## Description

 Advanced Custom Fields (ACF for short) is a plugin that allows you to create _custom field groups_ for posts, pages, or custom post types.
 It provides a graphical user interface to add a variety of different field types including text fields, WYSIWYG areas, checkboxes, radio buttons, and more.
-In this lesson you'll learn how to set up the ACF plugin, how to create a custom field group for a custom post type, and how to display this information to a site visitor.
+In this lesson, you'll learn how to set up the ACF plugin, how to create a custom field group for a custom post type, and how to display this information to a site visitor.

 ## Prerequisite Skills